Day 3 - First Steps on The Way : Saint-Jean-Pied-de-Port to Orisson

 When planning our trip, we had read a great deal about how difficult the Pyrenees were to cross, so we decided that we would only hike 8 km to Orisson on our first day.
 We were hoping that stopping early on the first day, which is rumoured to be one of the hardest days on the Camino, would allow us to take a breather and avoid early burn-out caused by trying to do too much too fast.

-After about an hour of gruelling uphill climbing we took a welcome break for some coffee and juice at the Refuge de Huntto, located only about 4 km from SJPP.
+After about an hour of gruelling uphill climbing, we took a welcome break for some coffee and juice at the Refuge de Huntto, located only about 4 km from SJPP.
 While sitting on the patio enjoying not having our packs on, we were greeted by some of the people we had stayed with the night before, and stunned by other hikers whose pace suggested that they were facing no difficulties with the climb whatsoever.
-Humbled, but wanting to push on, we resumed our climb through the morning's mist and surrounded by the glowing foliage.
+Humbled, but wanting to push on, we resumed our climb through the morning's mist and were surrounded by the glowing foliage.

-As we climbed we found a beautiful hand painted rock, encouraging hikers with "Buen Camino", and enjoyed many beautiful views.
+As we climbed we found a beautiful hand-painted rock, encouraging hikers with "Buen Camino", and enjoyed many beautiful views.

-Given the steepness of the ascent we took frequent breaks.
+Given the steepness of the ascent, we took frequent breaks.
 During these moments many pilgrims, regardless of their nationality, heritage, or faith asked if we were okay, or encouraged us by waving and saying "Buen Camino" or "Bon Chemin".
 Needless to say, today's climb was harder than we both had expected, yet the reward and beautiful vistas made it well worth the effort.

 When early afternoon arrived and we were allowed to check in, we were told that the place we had stayed at the night before "was rumoured to have bed bugs."
 This meant that we had to remove the clothing we would require for the night from our bags and place it in plastic bins that we could take with us to the dorm rooms, and then our backpacks were kept in a locked room for the night and returned to us in the morning.
 It seemed that most pilgrims were being told the same thing, regardless of where their previous lodgings were.
-After checking in we enjoyed warm showers (coin operated), washed our laundry and hung it up to dry on the outdoor racks, and went for a short walk up the road before dinner.
+After checking in we enjoyed warm showers (coin-operated), washed our laundry and hung it up to dry on the outdoor racks, and went for a short walk up the road before dinner.

 While we had been showering and cleaning up a brief rain storm had again transformed the hills, and as a result cobwebs now held water droplets, fence railings and roadways were covered in snails and banana slugs, and a fine beautiful mist slowly descended, adding magic to the landscape.
-During our brief hike we saw wild horses and watched as wild pigs rubbed their snouts on a trail marker post.
+During our brief hike, we saw wild horses and watched as wild pigs rubbed their snouts on a trail marker post.
 Throughout the afternoon the sound of bells on animals could be heard resonating across the hills.

-By 6 pm we returned to the albergue and joined dozens of other pilgrims in the Orisson common room awaiting our evening meal, which was served at 8 pm.
-During dinner we met a young lady and her mother who were exhausted and questioning whether they could go on.
+By 6 PM we returned to the Albergue and joined dozens of other pilgrims in the Orisson common room awaiting our evening meal, which was served at 8 pm.
+During dinner, we met a young lady and her mother who were exhausted and questioning whether they could go on.
 They had spent the last year training in Montana, much harder than us, but had never seen, let alone hiked, a mountain.
 As a result, the Pyrenees were really rough for them and they were reconsidering their options.
 We also met a wonderful group of four Irish ladies who were celebrating their lifelong friendship together by hiking to Logrono.
 Also at our table was a lady from Denmark who was hiking across Spain after her divorce, and contemplating a career change, and another lady from Liechtenstein who was setting out for religious and spiritual reasons.
 During the communal dinner, everyone was asked to stand up, introduce themselves, state where they were from and briefly why they were hiking, which led to a beautiful overview of the range of reasons why so many wonderful people had set out on this pilgrimage.
-We were stunned by the sheer number of Americans, Canadians, and Australians, British, and Irish pilgrims.
+We were stunned by the sheer number of Americans, Canadians, Australians, British, and Irish pilgrims.
 The meal itself consisted of a vegetable soup, homemade bread, salad, and red wine, and concluded with Basque cake.
 It was all the more appreciated after the day's exertion.

 By 10 pm we were all tired from the hike and the wine, and most people were in their bunks, hoping to get some sleep before continuing our ascent of the mountain range in the morning.
 Tomorrow we are due to finish our crossing of the Pyrenees and arrive in Roncesvalles, Spain!